 Couch to 5K Programme

 The 10k programme normally runs in the summer, autumn and winter.
-We hope to offer a modified version of the programme after Scotland returns to Level 1 restrictions in early June - look out for an announcement on our "Home Page".
+We hoped to offer a modified version of the programme after Scotland returns to Level 0 restrictions in June.
+However, the Scottish Government delayed the relaxations until late July at the earliest.
+Look out for an announcement on our "Home Page".
 This will be aimed at helping runners regain fitness, still taking them from 5k up to 10k, but with more emphasis on building endurance and less on hills and speed.

 If this appeals to you, head over to the RECREATIONAL RUNNING web site where you'll find a link to the Challenge from the home page.